unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 **Warning**: Some book packages contain many files and/or very large files, and downloading them all and then checking them might slow down your browser—maybe even causing pop-up messages asking to confirm that you want to keep waiting.

-**Note**: This demonstration uses saved (cached) copies of files stored inside the local browser.
+**Note**: This demonstration can use saved (cached) copies of files stored inside the local browser.
 This makes reruns of the checks faster, but it won't notice if you have recently updated the files on Door43.
 If you want to clear the local caches, use either the `reloadAllFilesFirst` variable below, or the `Clear Cache` function from the menu.

 ```js
 // The code in this box is editable for changing settings—